hashicorp/nomad/website/source/docs/drivers/docker.html.md

   the docker daemon. `docker.endpoint` must also be specified or this setting will be ignored.

-* `docker.cleanup.container` Defaults to `true`.
-Changing this to `false` will prevent Nomad from removing containers from stopped tasks.

 * `docker.cleanup.image` Defaults to `true`.
 Changing this to `false` will prevent Nomad from removing images from stopped tasks.